 The MTG main interface on the Home Screen has two main parts: On the left you will see individual Model Targets that have been imported or created.
 Double-clicking on any of them will lead to the 3D viewer to manipulate the model and its Guide Views.
 In the 3D viewer, a range of tabs are available for configuring your Model Target.
 In the right corner, a progress indicator shows if all options were addressed.

 Back on the Home Screen, the right-side column holds training sets for Advanced Model Targets and lists your configured, running, and finished training sessions.
 It is here you compose one or more Model Targets into one trained Device Database and export the final results.

 The status bar on top of the Home Screen displays your available quotas to create Model Targets and advanced databases.
-To begin with, your Vuforia Developer account has a quota of 20 Model Target Generations and 20 training sets for creating Advanced Model Target Databases.
+A Vuforia Developer account with a Basic plan has a quota of 20 Model Target Generations and 20 training sets for creating Advanced Model Target Databases.
 Additional quota can be acquired through licensing.
 Please see the Vuforia Pricing page for more information.